camibarbagallo27/IE-MAPS/README.md

 ## Installation

-Clone or download our repository.
+1. Clone or download our repository.

-Open the terminal and indicate where you saved the repository.
+2. Open the terminal and indicate where you saved the repository.

-Press enter and write: py IEMaps.py.
+3. Press enter and write: python IEMaps.py.

-Now start using our program!
+4. Now start using our program!

 <a name="usage"/>